pranitbauva1997/pranitbauva1997.github.io/_posts/book_summary/2019-08-20-The-Intelligent-Investor.md

    a leading position in the industry.
  - There is no harm in having diversity of opinion and action when classifying companies on this criteria.

+## 6. Portfolio Policy for the Enterprising Investor: Negative Approach

+ - The "aggressive" investor must divide his funds between high grade bonds and high grade common stocks bought at reasonable prices.
+ - The selection of choice should only be restricted to individual's competence, equipment, interest and preferences.
+ - Most useful generalizations for the enterprising investor are of the negative sort like:
+   - Avoid high grade preferred stocks
+   - Avoid inferior types of bonds and preferred stocks unless it can be bought at a bargain of at least 30% under par for high coupon issues.
+   - Avoid foreign-government bonds
+   - Avoid new issues, convertible bonds, lucrative preferreds and common stocks with excellent earnings confined to the recent past.

+### Second-Grade Bonds and Preferred Stocks

+ - It doesn't make much sense to buy second-grade issues merely for the high return they offer.
+ - Corporations with relatively poor credit standing find it difficult to sell "straight bonds" -- i.e., nonconvertible in public markets.
+ - Almost all nonconvertible bonds of inferior rating represent older issues which are selling at a large discount.
+Thus they offer the possibility of a substantial gain in principal value if their credit rating improves or interest rates decrease.
+ - The enterprising investor can probably get good grade bonds selling at a large discount wherein both income and chance of appreciation are possible.
+ - It is unwise to buy a bond or a preferred which lacks adequate safety merely because the yield is attractive.
+ - During bad times, the securities which lack adequate safety prove highly susceptible to severe sinking spells and often interest or dividends get suspected and there is a price weakness.
+ - An popular fallacy as a "business investment" involves purchasing a security showing a larger yield than is obtainable on a high-grade issue carrying a correspondingly greater risk.
+ - Second-grade bonds and preferred stocks suffer severe sinking spells in bad markets.
+ - The higher yields on second-grade will prove to have offset those principal losses that were irrecoverable.
+ - If one buys second-grade issues at full prices, he will be worried and discommoded when their price declines precipitately.
+He also cannot buy enough issues to assure an "average" result, nor is he in position to set aside a portion of his larger income to offset or "amortize" those principal losses which prove to be permanent.

+### Foreign Government Bonds

+ - Usually a bad investment most visible during the two world wars and a world depression.
+Yet every few years market conditions are sufficiently favorable to permit the sale of some new foreign issues at price of about par.
+ - This is because if trouble comes, the owner of foreign obligations has no legal or other means of enforcing his claim.
+ - An investor would benefit both his country and himself if he declined such opportunities.

+### New Issues Generally

+ - Investors should be **weary** of new issues and should be thoroughly examined.
+ - New issues have special salesmanship behind them which calls for a **special degree of sales resistance.** They are also sold under **"favourable market conditions"** which means they are favourable for the seller and less favourable for the buyer.
+New issues are sold with an underwriting discount which is much higher than brokerage fees.
+ - The effect becomes more important as we move from highest-quality to second-grade senior issues.
+ - Bull-market periods are usually characterized by the transformation of a large number of privately owned businesses into companies with quoted shares.